unstoppabledomains/dev-docs/login-with-unstoppable/login-protocols/authorization-server.md

 ### Record-based authentication

 For domains owned by multisig wallets, owner-based authentication isn’t sufficient for authentication because there is no private key associated with the owner account.
-To solve this problem, domains can specify a private key as a record on the domain.&#x20;
+To solve this problem, domains can specify a private key as a record on the domain.

 ## Ethereum Address

-The below fields are used to specify a public key that can be used for authentication.&#x20;
+The below fields are used to specify a public key that can be used for authentication.

 :::info
 It’s recommended that dApps support the web3 and oob methods at a minimum.